Gracilaria hayi

 Food Value: Not very palatable

-Nutrient Uptake: Fair
+Nutrient Uptake: Good

 Flow Rate: Moderate to High

-Copyright © 2010 GCE All rights reserved.
+Copyright © 2024 GCE All rights reserved.
 No part of this online publication may be reproduced in any form by any means without the expressed permission of the author.
 All images are the property of Gulf Coast Ecosystems unless otherwise noted and should not be reproduced or distributed without permission.